northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 Simply opening the .uproject file from our filesystem will prompt us to compile the project if the `Development Editor` build config is not up-to-date.
 This will silently build this config in the background and launch it when it is ready.
 There is nothing inherently wrong with this but it will become cumbersome when we need more powerful tools for development like [an attached debugger](Debugging%20in%20Unreal%20Engine.md).
 This option should most commonly be used by Blueprint developers, level designers, and artists in the absence of distributed Editor binary builds for our project as we simply have a better option.
 These instructions will be for Jetbrains Rider and Visual Studio as these are the only two fully-supported IDEs for Unreal development.

+> [!Warning]
-**Ensure that there are no Unreal Editor processes running otherwise you may encounter an UnrealBuildTool error.**
+> Ensure that there are no Unreal Editor processes running otherwise you may encounter an UnrealBuildTool error.

 ### Rider
 * Right click our .uproject file